-A new title comes with more responsibilities and bigger expectations.
+A new title comes with more responsibilities and more significant expectations.

 Your actions and leadership influence your company's most valuable asset, its employees.

-All of this pressure can overwhelm new managers and it can be hard to know where to turn for advice.
+This pressure can overwhelm new managers, and it can be hard to know where to turn for advice.